A Multi-Physics Eulerian Framework for Long-Term Contrail Evolution: Solution Methodology for Single-Plume Evolution

-In this work, we employ the directional-ODE discretization framework, as introduced in \cite{6}.
+Furthermore, in this work, we employ the directional-ODE discretization framework, as introduced in \cite{6}.
 This method recasts the discretization of partial differential equations, particularly advection-diffusion equations (ADEs), into representative ODEs along either the spatial or temporal dimension (see \cite{6} for comprehensive details).

-Notably, the directional-ODE approach has been shown to offer advantages over conventional implicit schemes in terms of both accuracy and computational efficiency.
-In our implementation, we adopt a first-order predictor-corrector algorithm, following the formulation presented in \cite{6}.
+{Notably, the directional-ODE approach has been shown to offer advantages over conventional discretization schemes in terms of accuracy, stability, and computational efficiency.
+These advantages stem from the use of analytic update formulas rather than the purely discrete update formulas typical of standard explicit or implicit methods.
+In our implementation, we adopt a first-order predictor-corrector algorithm, following the formulation presented in \cite{6}. }